TJGM/SA.WeaponCoronas/README.md

 ---

-View the full [mod page](https://tjgm.dev/mods/Weapon-Coronas/) for full changelog, installation instructions and screenshots.
+View the [mod page](https://tjgm.dev/mods/Weapon-Coronas/) for the full changelog, installation instructions and screenshots.